csscuwa/constitution/README.md

   - Changed committee meeting notice period from 7 days to at least 3 days.
 - 1.1.0.0
   - Added "Dissolution of the Club" section and clarified the "Commercial Exploitation of the Club" section, as required by the ATO.
+- 1.1.0.1
+  - Changed "Facebook page" to "social channels".
+- 1.2.0.0
+  - Removed representatives for first year, undergraduate, postgraduate, gender equity.
+- 1.2.1.0
+  - Update section on OCM responsibilities.
+- 1.2.1.1
+  - Added the Time force to the Commander-in-Chief duties of the President.

 # Contributing